tosun-si/datasets-tables-bq-one-module-terraform/README.md

 # datasets-tables-bq-one-module-terraform

 This project how to create BigQuery Datasets and tables with Terraform and elegant Json configuration.
+This example use a single Terraform module to create datasets and tables.
 The deployment of IAC part is done with Cloud Build.

 ![datasets_with_tables_one_module_terraform.png](images%2Fdatasets_with_tables_one_module_terraform.png)